• Skip to main content

 ingredients used in making Mafe, African peanut stew

-There are different variations when making Mafe, and it is so easy to make the dish your own.
+Many variations of African peanut stew are made in different African countries, but it is so easy to make this dish your own.

 • Beef: You can use beef, lamb, chicken, or any meat of choice.
-You can even leave it out entirely for a vegetarian or vegan option.
+You can even leave it out entirely for a vegan or vegetarian stew option.

 • Peanut butter: A peanut stew won't be complete without this.
-You can use store-bought peanut butter or you can roast and blend the raw peanuts for a more authentic taste.
+Store-bought peanut butter is a good choice or you can use roasted ground peanuts as West Africans do it for a more authentic version.

-• Vegetables: Onions, red bell pepper, and tomato paste.
+• Vegetables: The most common vegetables for the stew are onions, red pepper, and tomato paste.
 I use tomato paste rather than tomatoes because it has a sharper taste and gives more richness to the peanut butter stew.
 You can add as many vegetables as you want, but I like to keep it simple.

 • Spices: bouillon, cayenne pepper, black pepper, and salt.

-• Water and stock/broth: If you don't have stock on hand, just use water but add more spices.
+• Water and stock/broth: You can use chicken broth, vegetable stock, or any other stock/broth.
+If you don't have any on hand, just use water but add more spices.

 • Olive oil: to sauté the meat and vegetables.